simultaneous equation

 Substitution Method:

 This is the most widely used method for solving basic simultaneous equation exercises.
-It involves reducing the two given equation in two unknown variables to one equation in one variable by substituting one variable in terms of the other and then solving the resulting linear equation to get the value of the unknown variable.
+It involves reducing the two given equations in two unknown variables to one equation in one variable by substituting one variable in terms of the other and then solving the resulting linear equation to get the value of the unknown variable.

 Example 1